 When fishing at the racetrack, Newman said there are often six to 10 people heading out in several boats.
 He prefers the company.
 What he'd like better, though, is the company of bass pros at a tournament, a feat he's never tried.

 "There's usually never time," he said.
 "I might do it a few times next year with my deal with Ranger Boats.
 So I look forward to doing that next year, time providing."

 Newman joins 2002 Daytona 500 winner Ward Burton and 2000 Winston Cup champion Bobby Labonte as spokesmen for the new Ranger/NASCAR bass boat packages.
 In addition, the affiliation could afford him a co-angler slot in an FLW Outdoors tournament in 2003 if his schedule allows it.

 He's also "very excited" about the new Ranger boat he will soon have.
 The brother of his favorite fishing buddy Nunn has a Ranger 520 that caught Newman's eye.

 "I got to go fishing on that quite a few times, and we've had a lot of fun," he said.

-Despite Newman's desire to dabble in competitive fishing, his focus is totally on his racing career.
-Newman came out of the gate with expectations riding high on all sides, and by anyone's measure his rookie season was a resounding success.
+Despite Newman's desire to dabble in competitive fishing, his focus is on his racing career.
+Newman came out of the gate with expectations riding high on all sides, and by any measure, his rookie season was a resounding success.
 Newman, however, expressed concern over his failure to finish five races in 2002.

 "We've accomplished some of the goals and missed on others, especially when it comes to the DNFs," he said.
 "I don't want to look at it from a negative point of view, but those are the things that really knock us back when it comes to points.